Summer 2007 Back to Home - Environmental Science Program

 The Newton Conservators is a citizens group that advocates for Newton's open spaces.
 Since its founding in 1961, it has helped preserve over 200 acres of open space and created several major parks for public enjoyment.

-For more information, contact President William Hagar by email at president@newtonconservators.org or visit the Conservators' website
+For more information, contact President Beth Wilkinson by email at president@newtonconservators.org or visit the Conservators' website

-The Green Decade Coalition is an organization of people living or working in Newton and neighboring communities, including representatives of community organizations, institutions and businesses.
+Green Newton is an organization of people living or working in Newton and neighboring communities, including representatives of community organizations, institutions and businesses.
 Members are working together to create sustainable solutions to environmental problems facing our city and our world.
+Green Newton has provided generous financial support to the Envi Sci Program.

-You can contact The Green Decade at 617-965-1995 or email to greendecade@greendecade.org, or visit the Green Decade website
+You can contact Green Newton at 617-965-1995 or email to info@greennewton.org, or visit the Green Newton website

 City of Newton